 Littleton offers a range of grades for most issues of the Lincoln series.
 While you may be able to acquire easier-to-find Lincoln cents in mint Uncirculated grades, you'll find that scarcer issues command a premium in all grades.
 See our entire selection of Lincoln cents, and go to our grading guide for more about the condition of coins.
 You can choose grades that suit your preference and your budget, keeping in mind that coin collecting should be fun, convenient and affordable.
 As you learn more about the Lincoln series, you'll discover which coins are right for your own personal collection!

 Please note: Lincoln cents have been minted in Philadelphia, Denver, and San Francisco and are referred to as (P), D, and S, respectively.
 However, mintage histories vary and not every date exists for each mint.
 Remember that cents from Philadelphia do not carry a mint mark and are referred to without a P in their name.
-Read more about U.S. Mints and mint marks.
+Read more about the U.S. Mints.